It’s March of this year and I’m lying on my bed in Oaxaca, Mexico, sobbing into the sheets while my then-boyfriend strokes my hair.

 Making was like a drug.
 At first, I would get high making really quirky joyous things (dog deodorant, anyone?)
 And, to my amazement, dog deodorant actually sold!

 I think that when you are making things that come from a place of unbridled heart and soul, others will feel that and respond to it.
-It had been the same way with my speech.

 But time anxiety was not satisfied.
 Soon the high wore off and I wanted to eat MORE of the Earth, to not only have a business but travel the world while I was doing it.
 So I shuttered my physical product, and went to Asia.